Current System Layout:

 - Antiscalant: The antiscalant selected is a NSF 61 drinking water approved product.
 The product was selected based on the ability to run the RO at a higher recovery rate which will reduce the wastewater.
 The antiscalant chemical pump selected was a Grundfos DDA pump which has a 3000:1 turn down ration.
 This allows for neat feeding of the chemical product.
 No diluting or mixing.

-- RO System: The RO System is a Suez Model LT8-9.
+- RO System: The RO System is a Veolia Model LT8-9.
 The unit is a 8” Membrane unit with 9 membrane elements.
 The system was equipped with a Horner PLC and HMI.
 Additional features included: Permeate Conductivity Probe, Water Temp Sensor, Inlet Pressure Safety Switch, Flow Meters, Inter-stage Pressure Gauges.